chicochico/n2s/README.md

 `setw -g window-status-format "#[bold]#(path-to/num2sup.py #I)#[nobold]#W "`

-You may have to add the python3 command, make shure python3 is in your path:
+You may have to add the python3 command, make sure python3 is in your path:

 `setw -g window-status-format "#[bold]#(python3 path-to/num2sup.py #I)#[nobold]#W "`